slackstone/rsvp_system/README.md

 # RSVP System
-An Open Source Drupal module for managing calendars and reservations.
+An Open Source Drupal project focused on building advance reservation systems.

-This module provides documentation and example data to help stand up Reservation Systems.
-RSVP Requests, RSVP Locations, and RSVP Departments provide these functionalities:
+This project provides documentation and example data to help explain the build process.

+Functionalities:

 - **RSVP Department**: A taxonomy used to categorize locations.
-This taxonomy allows for efficient sorting and filtering of locations by department, leveraging Drupal's powerful taxonomy system for easy management and access.
+This taxonomy allows for sorting and filtering of locations by department.

 - **RSVP Location**: A content type designed for managing detailed information about reservable locations.
 This includes complex functionalities such as bookings, galleries, and additional location-specific data that facilitates efficient reservation management.